divinedivyanshi/divinedivyanshi/README.md

 - 🔭 I'm working as an intern at IBM SkillsBuild.

-- 👯 Connect with me on LinkedIn [LinkedIn](https://in.linkedin.com/in/divinedivyanshi)
+- 👯 Connect with me on [LinkedIn](https://in.linkedin.com/in/divinedivyanshi)

 - 👨‍💻 All of my projects are available at [https://in.linkedin.com/in/divinedivyanshi](https://github.com/divinedivyanshi)